 To give a sense of the economic importance of the results, we use the interaction coefficients equal to -0.288 and -2.9 reported in the second column of panel A and B, respectively.
 Consider an industry with an average export-revenue ratio of 0.21.
 Moving inland by 275 miles, which is the median distance from the coast across prefectures, decreases regional employment by 17 percent for such an industry.
-The same decline is 32 percent for an industry with an export-revenue ratio 1 standard deviation (equal to 0.19) higher than the average.
+The same decline is 32 percent for an industry with an export-revenue ratio one standard deviation (equal to 0.19) higher than the average.
 These magnitudes are 13 and 21 percent for the average and high labor-intensity industries, respectively.
 This is a fairly sizeable impact on regional specialization.20

 Given the high level of spatial and industry disaggregation in our data, it is natural that not all industries will be observed in every prefecture.
-Approximately 58 percent of all prefectureindustry combinations in our data report zero employment.
-To exploit this extensive margin variation, we define the dependent variable in the estimation equation (23) as a binary variable that takes the value 1 if industry i has positive employment in prefecture p at time t, and 0 otherwise.21 Using the same explanatory variables, we estimate the probability of industry presence under various specifications and report the results in Table 3.
+Approximately 58 percent of all prefecture-industry combinations in our data report zero employment.
+To exploit this extensive margin variation, we define the dependent variable in the estimation equation (23) as a binary variable that takes the value one if industry i has positive employment in prefecture p at time t, and zero otherwise.
+Using the same explanatory variables, we estimate the probability of industry presence under various specifications and report the results in Table 3.
 The results from a probit model are reported in column 1.
 To avoid the incidental parameter problem, we introduce fixed effects through conditional logit and linear probability models in columns 2-4.
 Except for the conditional logit models using USLK as the export orientation measure, the interaction coefficient is negative and highly significant, indicating an increasing probability of regional presence for export oriented industries as one gets closer to the ocean.
 The linear probability model in the fourth column implies that the probability of observing an industry with an export-revenue ratio that is one standard deviation higher than the average increases by around one percent in response to a one percent decrease in distance.

 Our next specification, reported in Table 4, identifies the effect within industry-prefectures over time using the Chinese export-revenue ratio as the trade measure.
-Instead of separate industry and prefecture fixed effects, now we use industry-prefecture fixed effects in order to control for
+Instead of separate industry and prefecture fixed effects, now we use industry-prefecture fixed effects in order to control for unobserved, time-invariant factors that affect economic outcomes at the industry-prefecture level.
+In columns 2 and 4, we also include industry-year and prefecture-year fixed effects.
+The interaction coefficient is still significantly negative, implying that the previously estimated effects are not solely due to cross-sectional variation: employment (or capital stock) in industries that have become more export-oriented at the national level during the data period increased relatively more in prefectures close to China's seaboard.